Forms + Checklists

 Review the U.S Department of State travel advisory and country information page for your destination(s)

-- International SOS assigns travel and medical risk ratings and the U.S. Department of State issues a travel advisory for every country in the world, in addition to detailed country information pages with important safety, security, and immigration information for travelers.
+- Crisis24 provides nuanced overall travel risk ratings as well as health and medical risk ratings while the U.S. Department of State issues a travel advisory for every country in the world, in addition to detailed country information pages with important safety, security, and immigration information for travelers.

 Verify that your travel plans comply with Stanford's International Travel Policy